jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 "Apologies and thank you, I hate it but I can't handle the frontline now.
 I have an important letter for Nick Elder of Netrus it is the only thing I could safeguard"

-"I was stationed at UnderRoc searching for this group, something Giant started thrashing me about and I just took where I couldn't be grabbed"
+"I was stationed at UnderRoc searching for this group, something Giant started thrashing me about and I just hid."

 | Check         | DC | Result                                        | DC | Result                                        |
 |---------------|----|-----------------------------------------------|----|-----------------------------------------------|